RandomStudio/tether/README.md

 - [x] demonstrate a simple CLI client (send and receive)
 - [x] demonstrate microcontroller client (Arduino): without even a base agent, and no need for Plugs
 - [x] tether agent should be able to disconnect (clean up, unsubscribe)
+- [ ] topic patterns could be agent/id-or-group/plug ?
+- [ ] tether CLI client should be something you can install for the system
+- [ ] proper event type definition for on "message", and the order of topic/payload should be payload, topic!
 - [ ] call `.publish()` with no params should send empty message (`Buffer from([])`)
-- [ ] allow client to get currently-applied Tether config
+- [ ] allow client to get currently-applied Tether config?
 - [ ] announcement/heartbeat/ping-pong messages standard?
 - [ ] include msgpack encoding/decoding in Tether base agent?